-STAGE 2: >10% to 25% -Voluntary - Moderate Conservation Requirement
+STAGE 2 Actions: Voluntary - Moderate Conservation Requirement, 20% Demand Reduction Goal

 In addition to the actions listed in Stage 1, MCWD shall call for voluntary reductions of up to 25% for each connection based on the average use during a base period proposed by the Water Conservation Commission and adopted by MCWD's Board of Directors.
+Stage 2 actions shall apply under any triggering event.

-STAGE 3: >25% to 35% - Mandatory - Severe Conservation Requirement
+STAGE 3 Actions: Mandatory - Severe Conservation Requirement, 30% Demand Reduction Goal

-In addition to the actions listed in Stage 1 and 2, MCWD shall establish mandatory annual allotments for each connection based on the average use during a base period proposed by the Water Conservation Commission and adopted by MCWD's Board of Directors.
-When Stage 3 use reduction becomes necessary, administration and enforcement of water conservation rules becomes the major focus of MCWD.
+In addition to the actions listed in Stage 1 and 2, MCWD shall establish mandatory annual allotments for each connection based on the average use of all connections within that category during a base period proposed by the Water Conservation Commission and adopted by MCWD's Board of Directors.
+When Stage 3 use reductions become necessary, administration and enforcement of the District's mandatory restrictions on water waste become the major focus of MCWD.
 If necessary, additional temporary personnel may be hired and special meetings of the Water Conservation Commission and /or Board of Directors may be scheduled.